Kenneth-Rakentine/Personal-Portfolio/README.md

 ## Future Roadmap:

-- [] More tasteful/fashinable portfolio web design look
+- [ ] More tasteful/fashinable portfolio web design look
+- [ ] Re-introduce primary scrollbar
-- [] Drag-and-drop section in Contacts page
+- [ ] Drag-and-drop section in Contacts page
-- [] Look into localstorage so you can save data to the user's browser
+- [ ] Look into localstorage so you can save data to the user's browser
-- [] Splash Screen w/animated gif effect on initial page load
+- [ ] Splash Screen w/animated gif effect on initial page load
-- [] Remove excess space between parallax section & bottom of page/footer text+logo
+- [ ] Remove excess space between parallax section & bottom of page/footer text+logo
-- [] More interactivity
+- [ ] More interactivity
-- [] Less empy space in upper portion of page
+- [ ] Less empy space in upper portion of page
-- [] Redesign entire aesthetic/palette/layout/flow
+- [ ] Redesign entire aesthetic/palette/layout/flow
-- [] Better implementation of parallax effect
+- [ ] Better implementation of parallax effect
-- [] Some more collage cut outs for scroll effect
+- [ ] Some more collage cut outs for scroll effect
-- [] Focus() to bottom of page on header-bar click
+- [x] Focus() to bottom of page on header-bar click(accomplished via .scrollTo rather than focus)
-  -[] Use k1-k7 dreammaker ai cube logos on LINKS page to flip through each one, each with a slight rotate3d, very quickly to simulate a rotating effect with contsantly changing image
+- [ ] Use k1-k7 dreammaker ai cube logos on LINKS page to flip through each one, each with a slight rotate3d, very quickly to simulate a rotating effect with contsantly changing image
-- [] Parallax scroll makes Cube Logo Fall Apart/Current Name Logo (downward and out)
+- [ ] Parallax scroll makes Cube Logo Fall Apart/Current Name Logo (downward and out)
-- [] Flash different logo images per frame (try different angles of the existing logo, but also some of the other logos) [content: url(pdfIcon.png)]
+- [ ] Flash different logo images per frame (try different angles of the existing logo, but also some of the other logos) [content: url(pdfIcon.png)]
-- [] On About page, make Text rain down from the sky and fall into egible text
+- [ ] On About page, make Text rain down from the sky and fall into egible text

 ## `Screenshots